 Garner and Scalia provide the best insight on how to develop arguments, the art of writing, and what it takes to succeed in an oral argument.
 While this may seem like a boring read at first, these authors have written the novel in a fun and fresh way to keep you engaged and focused throughout!

-This guide may be old, but is definitely gold!
+This guide may be old, but it is definitely gold!
 Despite being written in 1999, this style manual is still a popular choice amongst law students who want to improve their writing.
 Rather than waiting till law school to become a better writer, you can begin now!

-Julie Smith is a clinical psychologist who has put years of research into this one 368-page book that can enhance your law school experience.
+Julie Smith is a clinical psychologist who has put years of research into this 368-page book that can enhance your law school experience.
 She provides the steps and skills required to take charge of your emotional and mental well-being and helpful coping strategies to manage stress.

 In law school, it’s easy to fixate on the negatives.
-One bad grade can make you second guess your decision to attend law school.
+One bad grade can make you second-guess your decision to attend law school.
 This is where Carlson’s novel comes into play!
 This novel will tell you how to let go of negativity and focus on the bigger picture.

 He gives helpful tips on small daily changes you can make to live a more stress-free life.
 As a law student, these tips will be exceedingly helpful to get you through law school and keep your morale up!